-The new cost function presented in this paper, Relative Advantage (RA), may be used to measure performance of a recognition model for any domain where 1) the proportion of positives in the set of examples is very small; 2) there is no benchmark recognition method and 3) there is no guarantee that all positives can be identified as such.
-In such domains, the proportion of positive examples in the population is not known and a set of negatives cannot identified with complete confidence.
+The new cost function presented in this paper, Relative Advantage (RA), may be used to measure performance of a recognition model for any domain where:

+- 1. the proportion of positives in the set of examples is very small. - 2. there is no guarantee that all positives can be identified as such.
+In such domains, the proportion of positive examples in the population is not known and a set of negatives cannot identified with complete confidence. - 3. there is no benchmark recognition method.

 We have developed a general method for assessing the significance of the difference between RA values obtained in comparative trials.
-RA is estimated by summing the estimate of performance on each test-set instance.
-The method uses a) identically distributed random variables representing the outcome for each instance; b) a sample mean which approaches the population mean in the limit and c) a relatively small sample variance.
+RA is estimated by summing the estimate of performance on each test set instance.
+The method uses identically distributed random variables representing the outcome for each instance; a sample mean which approaches the population mean in the limit and a relatively small sample variance.